markekraus/CheatPowersSkyrimSEMod/README.md

 ### Manual

 * Extract the 7z file using 7-Zip.
-* Copy the extracted `MarkekrausCheatPowers.esl` (recommended) or `MarkekrausCheatPowers.esp` (legacy) file to the Data folder under your Skyrim: Special Edition installation folder.
+* Copy the extracted `MarkekrausCheatPowers.esl` file to the `data` folder under your Skyrim: Special Edition installation folder.
 * Copy the extracted `scripts` folder to the `data` folder under your Skyrim: Special Edition installation folder.
 * Enable the plugin using whatever method you usually use.